 The Indian ODI team suffered its first-ever whitewash loss in a 3-match series since 1989 as Virat Kohli and co. were outplayed by New Zealand in all the departments.
 The Kiwis chased down scores of 347 and 296 in this series while they successfully defended a total of 273 runs which indicates how dominant they were in the 3-match ODI series.

 The skipper accepted that his team did not play up to the mark in this series, especially in the bowling and fielding departments.
-But, the team management should understand that there’s a problem in the captaincy section and here’s why Rohit Sharma should replace Kohli as the captain soon.
+Here’s why Rohit Sharma could replace Kohli as the captain soon.

 Virat Kohli’s questionable selection decisions